euzu/m3u-filter/README.md

 The next section of the `api-proxy.yml` contains the user definition.
 We can define users for each `target` from the `source.yml`.
 This means that each `user` can only access one `target` from `source.yml`.
 We have named our target `all_channels` in `source.yml` and used this name for the user definition.
 We have defined 2 users, one for local access and one for external access.
 We have set the proxy type to `redirect`, which means that the client will be redirected to the original provider URL when opening a stream.
 If you set the proxy type to `reverse`, the stream will be streamed from the provider through `m3u-filter`.
 Based on the hardware you are running `m3u-filter` on, you can opt for the proxy type `reverse`.
 But you should start with `redirect` first until everything works well.

+If no server is specified for a user, the default one is taken.

 To access a xtream api from our IPTV-application we need at least 3 information  the `url`, `username` and `password`.